abdulrahimpds/WinDirectInput/README.md

 ### Locating an Image on the Screen

-The locateImage function in WinDirectInput adds a layer of flexibility to image detection.
+The locateImage function in winDirectInput adds a layer of flexibility to image detection.
 Whether you're automating tasks based on visual cues or integrating with image processing, this function is incredibly handy.

 ```Python
 import directinput